 What is Cold Brew Coffee?

-To make cold brew coffee is an entirely different process.
+Cold brew coffee is an entirely different brewing process.
 Instead of running hot water over the beans, baristas steep coffee beans in cold water for twelve hours or more.
 The beans slowly release flavors over this long steeping period to create a powerful, robust, and delicious coffee drink.

 Sure, it takes much longer to brew coffee this way – but the results are worth it.
 The lack of heat prevents high acidity.
 As a result, the coffee has a more smooth and full-bodied taste.